Hey there!

 When we took an all-day excursion to the Lamanai ruins in Belize, this was a no-brainer.
 It was an all-day tour, scheduled to return to the port within an hour of departure.
 We booked directly through Norwegian cruise line and this excursion was one of the highlights of our trip!

-On our Eastern Caribbean cruise, we went on a whale watching excursion in Dominica on which we saw zero whales.
-It was disappointing.
-We needed a slam dunk for the following day in Grenada.
+On our Eastern Caribbean cruise, we booked a whale-watching excursion in Dominica on which we saw zero whales.
+It was disappointing and we needed a slam dunk for the following day in Grenada.

 We had planned to take public transportation to the Seven Sisters Falls hike, but thought better of it.
 We marched down to the shore excursions desk and signed up for the tour.
 It saved us so much time and stress, and we had a great day.
 Worth.
 Every.
 Penny.